couchbase/cbft/docs/index.md

-As soon as you make an Index Type dropdown selection, some additional, type-dependent input fields should appear (Mapping and Store), but let's ignore them for now.
+As soon as you make an Index Type dropdown selection, some additional, type-dependent input fields should appear (Mapping and Store), but let's ignore them for now and use the provided defaults.

 ### Source Type